MBowey/Assignment_19_Multi_Blockchain_Wallet/README.md

 ## Step 2 - Create Python Scripts

-* Next we will need to create a universal wallet script called `wallet.py`
+* Next we will need to create a universal wallet script called `wallet.ipynb`.
+Note - That we used a Jupyter Lab notebook to run our python wallet functions.
+Alternatively, we can create a python `wallet.py` script to run our functions directly in terminal.

 * In a seperate file called `constants.py`, setup the following constants: